 "I am a first gen student, and I’m currently in my second year of the radiography program here at Ferris.
 My program requires me to work in a hospital as an unpaid intern 40 hours a week and take online classes.
 As you can imagine this leaves no time for a paying job.
 The mini grant contributed to my gas money in a time that I desperately needed it.
 Any amount of contribution given to first gen students makes a big difference in our lives and is not forgotten.
 Thank you for contributing to furthering my education.
 I can only hope to pay it forward in the future."

 Ferris State University was selected as part of the Center for First Generation Student Success' inaugural (2019) cohort of First-Gen Forward institutions, sponsored by NASPA – Student Affairs Administrators in Higher Education and The Suder Foundation.
 The First Forward designation recognizes institutions of higher education that have demonstrated a commitment to improving experiences and advancing outcomes of first-generation college students.

 In 2021 Ferris was selected as one of only two institutions in the state of Michigan to serve as a First-Gen Forward Advisory Institution.
 This designation places Ferris in an advisory role to mentor other institutions around the Great Lakes region.
 First-gen Forward Advisory Institutions serve as a leader to a specific Regional Community, support the Center for First-Generation Student Success in advancing the nation’s first recognition program, and collaborate with other Advisory Institutions in support of First-gen Forward Institutions.

+In 2023 Ferris was elevated to the First-Scholars distinction through the Center of First-Generation Student Success.
+This distinction establishes Ferris as one of the national leaders on efforts to support and celebrate First-Generation students.
 Ferris is excited to grow efforts to increase the recruitment, retention, and graduation of first generation college students.